jrxk/Emote-Only-Mode/README.md

 4. Drag the unzipped folder to the extension page

 ### To run:
-1. Go to a twitch VOD page
+1. Go to a Twitch VOD page
 2. Click on the Emote Only Mode Chrome extension icon located on the top right of the window.
 3. A pane should appear below the video player.
 Please be patient as loading chat data can be slow.